The One Who Truly Loves You Will Make You Happy

 Whoever loves you should make you happy

-Promote the happiness of the people you love–it’s a virtue that shapes who you are.
-It’s useless to cause tears or suffering, and anyone who thinks that’s right or normal has a distorted and damaging view of what relationships are.
+Promote the happiness of the people you love.
+It’s useless to cause tears or suffering.
+In this sense, anyone who thinks that’s right or normal has a distorted and damaging view of what relationships are.

-- Some think that it’s normal to experience suffering with their partner, and this has a very clear purpose: to control them.
+- Some think that it’s normal to experience suffering with their partner.
+This has a very clear purpose: to control them.